Skip to content

 Troubleshooting

-• Verify the serial port is accessible inside the container (check devices: mapping in docker-compose)
+• Verify the serial port is accessible inside the container (check devices: mapping in docker-compose).
+The entrypoint auto-grants the node user access to mapped tty groups; if you mounted a device after the container started, restart it.

 Python bridge errors